Ready to find the perfect college degree?

 Going to graduate school is a lot of work, so you want to know when that time and effort will pay off.
-The average degree completion time varies from one online degree program to another.
+The average degree completion time varies from one degree program to another.
 Some online Master of Finance and Master of Business Administration (MBA) programs take just as long as an on-campus full-time graduate program.
 Others can be completed several months sooner.
 Still others are intended for part-time students and have longer average degree completion times than traditional full-time programs.

 Online Programs with Traditional Degree Completion Times

 A traditional full-time MBA program takes about two years to complete.
-Many of the best online Masters of Finance and MBA in Finance degree programs take just as long to complete as their on-campus counterparts.
+Many of the best online Master of Finance and MBA in Finance degree programs take just as long to complete as their on-campus counterparts.
 If you study online at Kaplan University, for example, you can typically expect to complete your MBA in Finance degree in two years.

 Online programs offer more flexibility in terms of when, where and even how you study.
-However, legitimate online degree programs require just as much work as the face-to-face classes in a traditional program would.
+However, legitimate online degree programs require just as much work as the face-to-face classes in a traditional program do.
 Studying online won’t necessarily mean that you will get your degree faster – at least, not unless you choose a school that offers an accelerated program.

 Accelerated Programs to Help You Graduate Sooner